b-lukaszuk/RJ_BS_eng/contents/comparisons_continuous_data.md

 replace(sco(s), Regex("Options.*") => "")
 ```

-There, all normal.
+There, all normal (p > 0.05).
 So, we were right to perform the test.
 Still, the order was incorrect, in general you should remember to check the assumptions first and then proceed with the test.
 In case the normality assumption did not hold we should consider doing a [Wilcoxon test](https://en.wikipedia.org/wiki/Wilcoxon_signed-rank_test) (non-parametric test), e.g. like so `Htests.SignedRankTest(df.noDrugX, df.drugX)` or `Htests.SignedRankTest(miceBwtDiff)`.
 More info on the test can be found in the link above or on the pages of `HypothesisTests` package (see [here](https://juliastats.org/HypothesisTests.jl/stable/nonparametric/#Wilcoxon-signed-rank-test)).

-### Unpaired Student's t-test {#sec:compare_contin_data_unpaired_ttest}
+### Unpaired samples Student's t-test {#sec:compare_contin_data_unpaired_ttest}

 OK, now it's time to move to the other experimental models.
-A reminder here we discuss the following situation:
+A reminder, here we discuss the following situation:

 - we had 20 mice at the beginning.
 The mice were numbered randomly 1:20 on their tails.
 Then first 10 of them (numbers 1:10) became controls (regular food, group: `noDrugX`) and the other 10 (11:20) received additionally `drugX` (hence group `drugX`).

-Here we will compare mice `noDrugX` (miceID: 1:10) with mice `drugX` (miceID: 11:20) using unpaired two-sample t-test, but this time we will start by checking the assumptions.
+Here we will compare mice `noDrugX` (miceID: 1:10) with mice `drugX` (miceID: 11:20) using unpaired samples t-test, but this time we will start by checking the assumptions.
 First the normality assumption.

 ```jl